-Anatomy and physiology of seed plants.
+Four hours Anatomy and physiology of seed plants.
 Three recitations and one laboratory period a week.
 Prerequisite: Biology 109 and 110.

-BIOLOGY
+204. GENERAL BOTANY

-2 04.
-GENERAL BOTANY Four hours This course with course 203 constitutes a full year's course in botany.
-A comparative study of plant forms and life histories of representative plants.
-The course offers a general systematic view of the plant kingdom.
+Four hours This course with course 203 constitutes a full year's course in botany.
+A comparative study of plant forms and life histories of of the plant kingdom.
 Three hours of lectures and quizzes, one laboratory period a week.

-206. NATURAL HISTORY Three hours A study of the classification, identification, appearance, and habits of animals which are more commonly met near our homes, in zoölogical parks, or on pleasure trips.
+206. NATURAL HISTORY

+A study of the classification, identification, appearance, and habits of animals which are more commonly met near our homes, in zoölogical parks, or on pleasure trips.
 Birds and fur-bearers will receive special consideration.
 The course consists of lectures, museum studies, laboratory work, and field work.
 Two lectures and one laboratory period a week.

+207. GENETICS

-207. GENETICS Three hours A study of the ways and means by which the inherited charac- teristics of plants, animals, and man are transmitted from par- ents to offspring.
+Three hours A study of the ways and means by which the inherited characteristics of plants, animals, and man are transmitted from par-ents to offspring.
 The course consists of lectures and problems concerning applications of the laws of heredity.

-208. INTRODUCTION TO EMBRYOLOGY Four hours A study of the development of vertebrate animals.
-Three hours of lectures and recitations and three hours of laboratory work per week.
-210. GENERAL BIOLOGY FOR PRE-SEMINARY STUDENTS Two hours A brief survey of the more significant phenomena and principles of several divisions of biology, such as plant and animal anatomy, physiology, and classification.
+- 208. INTRODUCTION TO EMBRYOLOGY Four hours A study of the development of vertebrate animals.
+Three hours of lectures and recitations and three hours of laboratory work per week. - 210.
+GENERAL BIOLOGY FOR PRE-SEMINARY STUDENTS Two hours A brief survey of the more significant phenomena and principles of several divisions of biology, such as plant and animal anatomy, physiology, and classification.
 The interrelations between plants and animals are emphasized.
-Two hours of lectures or recitations and one hour of demonstrations per week.
-2 12.
-NUTRITION Three hours The study of fundamental principles of human nutrition at all ages, applied to individual, family, and community nutrition problems.
+Two hours of lectures or recitations. - 212.
+NUTRITION

+Three hours The study of fundamental principles of human nutrition at all ages, applied to individual, family, and community nutrition problems.
 Two lectures and one laboratory period a week.
 To be preceded or accompanied by 106.

-304. MICROSCOPIC TECHNIQUE One hour The technique of slide making.
+304. MICROSCOPIC TECHNIQUE

+One hour The technique of slide making.
 Killing, fixing, dehydrating, embedding, sectioning, staining, and mounting of tissues.
 Three hours of laboratory work per week.

-306. BIOLOGICAL PROBLEMS Two hours The history of biology and the evidences for evolution and organic teleology are considered.
+306. BIOLOGICAL PROBLEMS

+Two hours The history of biology and the evidences for evolution and organic teleology are considered.
 Lectures, assigned readings, recitations, and reports.
 Prerequisites: 109 and 110 or equivalent courses.

+307. PARASITOLOGY

-307. PARASITOLOGY Four hours An introduction to the study of the parasites of man and of common animals.
+Four hours An introduction to the study of the parasites of man and of common animals.
 Classification, and life-cycles of the parasites, and reactions of the hosts will be studied.
 Three lectures and one laboratory period a week.
+Not offered in 1957-58.

+308. HISTOLOGY

-Not offered in 1956-57.
-308. HISTOLOGY Four hours A study of mammalian tissues.
-The relation between micro- scopic structure and function will be emphasized.
+Four hours A study of mammalian tissues.
+The relation between microscopic structure and function will be emphasized.
 Three lectures and one laboratory period a week.
+Not offered in 1957-58.

+COMPARATIVE ANATOMY OF VERTEBRATES Five A comparative study of the anatomy of vertebrates.
+311. Five hours Three lectures and two laboratory periods a week.
+Offered both semesters.

-Not offered in 1956-57.
-31 1.
-33 0m Points of view, contents, and methods of teaching biology, and human physiology and hygiene.
+330m.
+TEACHING BIOLOGY Two hours Points of view, contents, and methods of teaching biology, and human physiology and hygiene.
 Prerequisite: twenty hours of Biology.